 This thick and creamy tasting alfredo sauce is made with real cream cheese, giving us a great texture and richness in every bite.

-This alfredo sauce recipe gives you a thick and luxuriously creamy alfredo sauce that clings to cooked noodles or works great in alfredo baked casseroles and recipes as well.
+- It holds onto the noodles!
+This alfredo sauce recipe gives you a thick and luxuriously creamy alfredo sauce that clings to cooked noodles or works great in alfredo-baked casseroles and recipes as well.

-Use the homemade alfredo sauce with cream cheese to top your chicken, pizza, or lasagna with this sauce and you will definitely be in for a good time!
+- It's versatile.
+Use the homemade alfredo sauce with cream cheese to top your chicken, pizza, or lasagna with this sauce, and you will definitely be in for a good time!

 🍽 Equipment Needed